 - Add the beef, sweet potatoes, onions, tomatoes, and garlic to a slow cooker lined with a Reynolds Slow Cooker Liner.

-- In a large bowl or blender, mix both broths, peanut butter, tomato paste, and curry paste.
+- In a large bowl or blender, mix both broths, peanut butter, and curry paste.

 - Taste the broth and season with additional salt if needed.

 - Pour the broth over the ingredients in the slow cooker.

 - Place the lid on the slow cooker and cook for 5 hours on high or 8 hours on low.